ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

     verified by the model test case.
 The capture codes are written in corresponding actions in the protocol model.

--   Helper File Pattern: The models add a new file, ModelHelper.cs in the Model project, and design the capture requirement method in the ModelHelper.cs file.
+-   Helper File Pattern: The models add a new file, ModelHelper.cs, in the Model project and design the capture requirement method in the ModelHelper.cs file.

 Test suites